josemrz1987/josemrz1987/README.md

 </p>

 ---
-*⭐ "Bridging the gap between traditional engineering and modern data science."*
+*⭐ "Combining engineering rigor with the future of Big Data."*